mipimipi/crema/docs/meta-packages.md

 1. Configuration of software packages
 1. Enabling of services

-### <a name="inst"></a>Installation of software packages
+### <a name="inst"></a>Installation of Software Packages

 As already mentioned, the main purpose of meta packages is to depend on other packages.
 Thus, the installation of a meta package triggers the installation of these dependencies.
-So one could create a meta package that depends on all the software packages that one would like to have installed in an Arch Linux system.
-Pacstrapping that package would then trigger the installation of all these software packages.
+For example, one could create a meta package that depends on all the software packages that one would like to have installed in an Arch Linux system.
+Pacstrapping that meta package would then trigger the installation of all the software packages that the meta package depends on.

 Meta packages can depend on other meta packages.
 Thus, one could create a hierarchy of meta packages.
 E.g.: